awsdocs/amazon-sqs-developer-guide/doc_source/sqs-send-message-with-timer.md

-# Tutorial: Sending a Message with a Timer to an Amazon SQS Queue<a name="sqs-send-message-with-timer"></a>
+# Tutorial: Sending a message with a timer to an Amazon SQS queue<a name="sqs-send-message-with-timer"></a>

 Message timers let you specify an initial invisibility period for a message added to a queue\.
 For example, if you send a message with a 45\-second timer, the message isn't visible to consumers for its first 45 seconds in the queue\.
 The default \(minimum\) delay for a message is 0 seconds\.
 The maximum is 15 minutes\.
 In this tutorial you learn how to send a message with a timer to an existing queue\.
-For more information, see [Amazon SQS Message Timers](sqs-message-timers.md)\.
+For more information, see [Amazon SQS message timers](sqs-message-timers.md)\.

 **Note**
 FIFO queues don't support timers on individual messages\.

-For a more detailed explanation of sending messages to standard and FIFO queues, see [Tutorial: Sending a Message to an Amazon SQS Queue](sqs-send-message.md)\.
+For a more detailed explanation of sending messages to standard and FIFO queues, see [Tutorial: Sending a message to an Amazon SQS queue](sqs-send-message.md)\.

 **Topics**
 + [AWS Management Console](#send-message-with-timer-console)